mahmoudmatar01/Solid-Principles-Java/Open_Closed Principle/readme.md

 3. **Implement Strategies:** Implement new functionality as separate classes that adhere to the defined abstractions.
 4. **Dependency Injection:** Use dependency injection to inject strategies into the parts of your system that need them.

-## Contributing

-If you would like to contribute to this repository by adding more examples, improving documentation, or suggesting best practices related to OCP in Java, please follow our [contribution guidelines](CONTRIBUTING.md).